 Helsinki Cathedral and Senate Square

 One of the most iconic images of the city is the huge white church that crowns the Senate Square.
-If in pictures it’s awesome to see it live and live is something totally out of this world.
+If in pictures it’s awesome having it in front of you is something totally out of this world.
 A White block that rises in the centre of an altar on top of dozens of stairs and gives a different view of a city without just “Skyscrapers”

 The church dates back to 1852 and was built as a tribute to Tsar Nicholas I of Russia.
-Yes, the country’s history has a lot to do with the Russian as they have crashed in several occasions and in fact, it was not until 1917 when Finland declared its independence from the Russian Empire.
+You will see how the country’s history has a lot to do with the Russian as they have crashed in several occasions and in fact, it was not until 1917 when Finland declared its independence from the Russian Empire.

-Helsinki’s cathedral is considered to be the little sister of st. Petersburg st. Petersburg Cathedra.
-In fact, if you are a bit curious we recommend you to look for a picture to see the huge similarity.
+Helsinki’s cathedral is considered to be the little sister of the St. Petersburg Cathedral.
+If you are a bit curious we recommend you to look for a picture of both side by side to see the huge similarities.